-STD benefits are coordinated with any government disability benefits and other disability benefits so that your income from all sources combined does not exceed 100% of your pre-disability FLEX Earnings for the first 6 weeks and either 66 1⁄2,% (core STD coverage) or 90% (optional STD coverage) of your pre-disability FLEX Earnings for the remaining 20 weeks.
+STD benefits are coordinated with any government disability benefits and other disability benefits so that your income from all sources combined does not exceed 100% of your predisability Benefits Earnings for the first 6 weeks and either 66 2/3% (core STD coverage) or 90% (optional STD coverage) of your pre-disability Benefits Earnings for the remaining 20 weeks.
 Determination of income from all sources does not include any benefits paid on behalf of dependent children, any increases in government benefits after payments start, or any individual disability policies.